Many ingredients are from local farms in New York

 Making Changes and Canceling: Easy in Account Settings

-Changes to your order can be made up until Thursdays at 4:59 p.m.
+Changes to your order can be made up until Thursdays at 11:59 p.m.
 ET in your account settings.
-You can make changes to your meal plans and other subscription details in the same place.
-Subscriptions renew automatically, but you can pause, skip, or cancel anytime before the Thursday deadline.
+You can make changes to your meal plans and other account details in the same place.
+You can pause, skip, or cancel anytime before the Thursday deadline.

 The Competition: RealEats vs. Personal Chef To Go

 RealEats and Personal Chef To Go both create pre-cooked, fresh meals that are ready to heat in minutes.
 RealEats is located in New York’s Finger Lakes region and the company tries to source as locally as possible.
-It ships to 31 states.
+It ships to 30 states plus Washington, D.C.
 Meals are packaged in pouches, which can be heated up in boiling water.
 You can also opt to remove the food from the pouches and heat them in the microwave.
 Personal Chef To Go meals are designed for microwave heating, and the company ships throughout the U.S. It has a rotating menu of 12, single-serving meals, while RealEats has 24 weekly options.
-RealEats is also less expensive, with a starting price of $10.99 compared to $13.80 at Personal Chef To Go.

 Our tasting panel really enjoyed our RealEats experience.
 We loved most of our meals and felt that we were eating thoughtfully sourced food that was fresh and flavorful.
 And once we got more comfortable with the boiling water heating method, we loved how our food heated up so thoroughly.
 We would definitely order from RealEats in the future.